Faculty

 Students, Postdocs, Visiting Scholars, Researchers, and Staff

-Marianne Claire Bacani, BA, CMP, is an Events and Operations Director at Neuroethics Canada, University of British Columbia (UBC).
+Marianne Claire Bacani, BA, CMP, HMCC, is an Events and Operations Director at Neuroethics Canada, University of British Columbia (UBC).
 Marianne received her B.A. in Psychology with a minor in Philosophy at UBC in 2012.
-She obtained her Certified Meeting Professional designation from the Events Industry Council in 2019.
+She obtained her Certified Meeting Professional (CMP) designation in 2019, and her CMP-Healthcare designation in 2024, both from the Events Industry Council.
+She also completed her Healthcare Meeting Compliance certification from the Meeting Professionals International in 2024.
 In addition to managing all aspects of event planning, including communications, production, and guest engagement, Marianne also oversees finance, administrative, general communications, graphic design, and basic human-resource related matters at Neuroethics Canada.
-With more than nine years of planning, organizing and executing high-profile local and national events, Marianne ensures the consistent delivery of quality events following policies and service industry standards.
+With more than eleven years of planning, organizing and executing high-profile local, national, and global medical and community events, Marianne ensures the consistent delivery of quality events following policies and service industry standards.
 She brings her passion for knowledge dissemination and community engagement to her active work with local non-profit organizations who promote health literacy, citizenship, the performing arts, and the empowerment of women.
 Marianne illustrates her eagerness for work excellence by continually embracing new opportunities to improve her professional and leadership skills.

 Tanya Barretto, PhD, is a Postdoctoral Research Fellow for the Ethics and Knowledge Translation piece of Mend the Gap.
 Dr. Barretto received her BSc in Biochemistry from Concordia University, Montreal, her MSc in Biochemistry from the University of Essex, England and her PhD in Medical Sciences from the University of Toronto.
 She plans to use her basic science background in regenerative medicine in neurotrauma models of spinal cord injury and traumatic brain injury to drive the ethics and knowledge translation aspects of Mend the Gap at Neuroethics Canada.
 In her free time, Dr. Barretto can be found travelling to explore off the beaten track locations.